Introduction

 How to Notify ASIC

-- Provide Supporting Documentation: Include necessary documents such as the new responsible manager’s resume, qualifications, and compliance statements to demonstrate their capability.
+- Provide Supporting Documentation: You will be required to upload necessary documents, such as the new responsible manager’s People Proofs (including criminal, bankruptcy, and qualification checks), to demonstrate their capability.

-- Ensure Timeliness: Notify ASIC within 10 business days of appointing, removing, or replacing a responsible manager to comply with regulatory requirements.
+- Ensure Timeliness: You must notify ASIC within 10 business days of appointing, removing, or replacing a responsible manager to comply with regulatory requirements.

 Compliance Considerations